tc39/notes/meetings/2019-07/july-24.md

 YK: The fundamental reason why whether it works in a non-parentheses form in their script tag is important is because, today’s bundlers expect that to work.
 This doesn’t mean you cannot have a script tag, I’m just still trying to understand why that is.

-SME: Some of these modules are expected to be pretty large, and we want to polyfill them.
+SM: Some of these modules are expected to be pretty large, and we want to polyfill them.
 One of the semantics is that you can asynchronously load the modules as you need them.
 If you allow the built-in modules to load synchronously, that seems unfortunate for polyfills.

 JHD: That's the status quo.

-SME: Yes, but one of the nice things about this proposal is that you no longer need to block to load polyfills.
+SM: Yes, but one of the nice things about this proposal is that you no longer need to block to load polyfills.

 JHD: With this proposal, and with built-in modules, it will be impossible to polyfill things outside of the browser unless the engine implements something similar to import maps.